adeladaisycardenas-A/alice-conversational-ai/README.md

 - Life Map entries
 - Research records

-The preserved iOS implementation stores this information in an encrypted on-device vault using **AES-GCM encryption**.
+The preserved iOS implementation uses **AES-GCM encryption** for the on-device memory vault.

-A **256-bit encryption key** is protected through Apple Keychain rather than being embedded directly in the project.
+A **256-bit encryption key** is protected through Apple Keychain rather than embedded directly in the project.

-The complete personal memory vault does not need to be placed inside the language model's context for Alice to maintain application-level continuity.
+Alice therefore does not need to place her complete personal memory store inside every language-model prompt in order to maintain application-level continuity.

 ---

-## 08 — Model-Independent Identity
+## 07 — Model-Independent Alice

-Alice uses a replaceable `AliceBrain` interface.
+Alice communicates with language models through a replaceable `AliceBrain` interface.

-The language model generates responses, but it does not have to define the entire Alice system.

-Identity, memory architecture, interface, relational modes, research instrumentation, and other application behavior can remain outside the model.
+This separates the larger Alice system from whichever model generates an individual response.

+Components such as:

+- Identity
+- Memory
+- Relational modes
+- Interface
+- Permissions
+- Research instrumentation

+can exist independently of the underlying language model.

-One preserved implementation uses Apple's Foundation Models when available and falls back to a limited prototype brain when the Apple model is unavailable.
+One preserved implementation integrates Apple's Foundation Models when available and uses a limited prototype fallback when they are unavailable.

-This allows experimentation with different underlying models without requiring Alice herself to be rebuilt from scratch.
+This allows the underlying intelligence to change without requiring the rest of Alice to be rebuilt.

 ---

-## 09 — Life Map
+## 08 — Life Map

-Alice includes an experimental **Life Map** designed as a living record rather than a truth test.
+Alice includes an experimental **Life Map** for preserving personal recollections while explicitly representing uncertainty.

-Entries can preserve:
+Entries can include:

-- A person's current recollection
 - Approximate timing
+- Current recollection
+- Present meaning
+- Certainty level
 - Source
-- Certainty or uncertainty
-- Present meaning
-- Revision lineage
+- Revision history
 - An optional marker for something the user may want to discuss with a therapist

-A changed date, revised interpretation, uncertain period, or correction does not automatically become evidence that the person was previously dishonest.
+A correction, changed date, uncertain recollection, or revised interpretation does not automatically become evidence that the earlier version was dishonest.

 ---

-## 10 — Research Instrumentation
+## 09 — Research Instrumentation

 Alice's conversational persona and research instrumentation are intentionally separated.

-The Research view can record information about:
+The Research system can preserve information about:

 - Conversation events
-- Memory events
+- Memory activity
 - Interaction modes
 - Life Map activity
 - Corrections
 - Brain/model identity
 - Research exports

-This makes it possible to inspect what occurred without asking Alice's conversational persona to behave like a research instrument.
+This allows behavior to be inspected without requiring Alice's conversational persona to act as the research instrument.

-Research exports are treated as exploratory records rather than clinical conclusions or population-level evidence.
+Research records are exploratory and are not treated as clinical conclusions or population-level evidence.

 ---

-## 11 — Python & Cross-Device Experiments
+## 10 — Python & Cross-Device Experiments

-Alice development was not limited to Swift.
+Alice development has also included **Python**.

-Preserved project materials include Python server and transport-testing code created during experiments involving communication between Alice's different environments.
+Preserved project materials include Python server and transport-testing code associated with experiments involving communication between Alice's different environments.

-Cross-device development explored the larger goal of:

-> **One Alice across multiple devices rather than separate assistants that merely look alike.**

-This area remains experimental and is documented as such.
+This work explored how application-level identity and continuity could extend beyond a single device or interface.

+The cross-device architecture remains experimental.

 ---

-## 12 — AI Testing & Evaluation
+## 11 — AI Testing & Evaluation

 Building Alice became an ongoing exercise in evaluating conversational AI behavior.

-Testing has focused on:
+Testing has included:

 - Instruction adherence
 - Conversational consistency